xspize/brand-yourself-assessment/README.md

 ## Behance
 <p>
 After completing the design outputs I exported all artboards with a jpeg format.
-I then uploaded everything to my Behance Portfolio.
+I then uploaded everything to my Behance portfolio.
 <p>
 I am using a content spacing of 0px to make all the images connect.
 <p>